rugbyprof/Mwsu-Web-Dev/Assignments/005-Program3.md

     - email: salman.kahn@indianactors.org
     - display_name: coolasiwannabe
     - password: 123456789
-3. Find all products with a price equal to
+3. Find all products with a price equal to 99.99
+4. Find all products that have the word "tablet" AND the word "acer" in the description.
+5. Find all "Acer" tablets that are less than 100 dollars.
+6. Find all the images for laptops that have `intel i7` processors and `ssd` drives.
+7.